pparacch/GettingAndCleaningData/codebook.md

 	 Mean   :12.99
 	 3rd Qu.:18.00
 	 Max.   :24.00

+Please note how the loaded datasets have the same number of observations as expected.

 ### Merging the loaded datasets
 From the summary we can verify that the loaded datasets `test_data`, `test_labels` and `test_subjects` have the same number of observations as expected.